 It is now the evening of the day of the resurrection.
 The disciples are gathered “in a house . . .” we aren’t told whether or not it was the house in which they shared their last meal with Jesus a few days before.
 But it could have been.
-We do know that this faithful remnant of Jesus’ followers were frightened, fearing that they too might become victims of the mob that had put their Master to death.
+We do know that this faithful remnant of Jesus’ followers was frightened, fearing that they too might become victims of the mob that had put their Master to death.
 We can only imagine the diversity of feelings on display on that particular evening: confusion, fear, anger, resignation.
 There would likely have been rumors of hope, the empty tomb and Mary’s claimed encounter with their Teacher, their Rabbouni.
 The air was probably thick with emotion.

 And then, from out of nowhere, “Peace be with you.”
 This was not a simple greeting; it was a statement of fact.
 Peace was, indeed, with them.
 Despite all of the locks and bars and the great stone that had separated death from life, Jesus was in their midst, bearing visible scars from his victory over the grave.
 And the disciples rejoiced… and rejoiced… and rejoiced, until Jesus stopped them: “Peace be with you.”
 This time it was a command.
 Certainly, some of the disciples recalled Jesus’ words spoken after the Last Supper, “A little while, and you will no longer see me, and again a little while, and you will see me . . .
-Very truly, I tell you, you will weep and mourn, but the world will rejoice; you will have pain, but your pain will turn into joy” (16:16, 20).
+Very truly, I tell you, you will weep and mourn, but the world will rejoice; you will have pain, but your pain will turn into joy” (John 16:16, 20).
 Jesus had kept his promise.

 “As the Father sent me, so I send you.”
 A breath… and then, an invocation: “Receive the Holy Spirit.”
 We will never know exactly what the breath of Jesus felt like… perhaps it was like God breathing life into the first human (Gen 2:7).
 Perhaps it might be compared with the breath to which Ezekiel prophesied in the Valley of the Dry Bones: “Thus says the Lord God: Come from the four winds, O breath, and breathe upon these slain, that they may live” (Ezk 37:9).
 Or perhaps it was more akin to the breath of Aslan, in C.S.
 Lewis’ Prince Caspian, comforting and fortifying young Susan Pevensie for the work she had been given to do: “You have listened to your fears… Come, let me breathe on you.
 Forget them.
 Are you brave again?”
 What we do know is this: the Holy Spirit became present with the disciples as Jesus added specificity to their commission, “If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained.”
 Viewed in the broader context, this commission is not limited to acts of granting absolution through penance, or even excommunication, but includes, in the words of Johannine scholar Raymond Brown, “partial manifestations of a much larger power, namely, the power to isolate, repel, and negate evil and sin, a power given to Jesus in his mission by the Father, and given in turn by Jesus through the Spirit to those whom he commissions.”
 This is pretty heady stuff.
 In John’s Gospel, the time between Easter and Pentecost was compressed into a few brief, but eventful, hours.
 God had a plan and a mission for the disciples and there wasn’t a moment to lose.